PUBLICATIONS

 1. Self-knowledge is the basis (foundation) of self-identity and self-respect.

 2. It establishes uniqueness and specialness.
-For example, Black people were the first people in the world, and gave birth to all other people.
+For example, Black people were the first people in the world and gave birth to all other people.
 They created the first and some of the most profound civilizations in the world.
 No other races or ethnic groups can make these claims.

 3. It should answer 3 basic questions: Who are we?
-Where are we? and What time is it for us?
+Where are we?
+And what time is it for us?

-5. It is a corrective to myths and lies (e.g. Columbus “discovered” America, or the Greeks “invented” democracy, philosophy, and science).
+5. It is a corrective to myths and lies (e.g., Columbus “discovered” America or the Greeks “invented” democracy, philosophy, and science).

 6. It is a source of examples to follow.

-7. It establishes human capacity, potentials, and possibilities.
-For example, Black people created pyramids, established the first laws and peaceful societies, organized religions/spiritual systems, created mathematics and advanced medical procedures, etc. 8.
-It identifies friends and enemies.
-It distinguishes between family and foe.
+7. It establishes human capacity, potential, and possibilities.
+For example, Black people created pyramids, established the first laws and peaceful societies, organized spirituality, created mathematics and advanced medical procedures, etc.

 THE “TABLE OF NATIONS” SCENE IN THE TOMB OF RAMSES III